Get debt relief now. We've helped 205 clients find attorneys today.

 Hawaii State Legislature

-If you hold property as tenancy by entirety with your spouse: If one spouse files for bankruptcy—not both—the bankruptcy trustee might be prevented from using the property equity to pay off debts.
+For example, if one spouse files for bankruptcy—not both—the bankruptcy trustee might be prevented from using the property equity to pay off debts.
 However, this is a tricky area of law.
-Talk with a local bankruptcy attorney before filing to ensure you don't lose valuable property.
+Before filing, talk with a local bankruptcy attorney to ensure you don't lose valuable property.

-You'll find Hawaii's homestead exemption in the Hawaii state statutes at Haw.
-Rev. Stat. §§ 651-92(a)(1),(2); 651-96 on the Hawaii State Legislature website (use the "Hawaii Revised Statues" search function in the left navbar).
+Hawaii's homestead exemption is in the Hawaii state statutes at Haw.
+Rev. Stat. § 651-91 on the Hawaii State Legislature website (use the "Hawaii Revised Statutes" search function in the left navbar).
 Learn about finding state statutes in Laws and Legal Research.

 Need More Bankruptcy Help?